isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2021-06-15-muis-international-seminar.md

 ---
 layout: post
-title:  Speech By Minister For Social And Family Development, Second Minister For Health And Minister-In-Charge Of Muslim Affairs For Muis’ Online International Seminar On Muslim Communities Of Success In The Context Of The COVID-19 Pandemic
+title:  Speech by Minister for Social and Family Development, Second Minister for Health and Minister-In-Charge of Muslim Affairs, Mr Masagos Zulkifli, at Muis’ Online International Seminar on Muslim Communities of Success in the context of the COVID-19 pandemic on 15 June 2021
 date:   2021-06-15
 permalink: /media-centre/speeches-and-press-releases/muis-international-seminar-2021
 ---